 I believe in personal and sexual sovereignty, and that people can and do have multiple, honest loving relationships.

 -I'm not looking to replace my wife or my girlfriend.

 -I'm not looking for/or to be a dirty little secret.

 -We are not looking for a Hot Bi Babe to be the peanut butter in our sandwich.
 I never hunted unicorns.

--I am looking only for friends now; two strong women in my life is my limit.
+-I am looking only for friends now.

 Based on a conversation I had recently, I think I should add the following disclaimer: I have no tolerance for lying.
 I do not lie to people I love and/or care about.
 I do not "bend the truth", commit "white lies" or play games of interpretation.
 I tell the truth, and I expect anyone who wants to spend time with me to do the same.
 Lying is a deal-breaker for me, and I figured I should let you know.